cmantuano/askdata-docs/role/dashboards.md

 <img src="/media/use-cases/icons/Social.png" class="image-doc p-3">

+#### Effect "Askdata"

-#### Askdata makes Dashboard management more effective by simplifying interaction with data in all these aspects.
+Askdata makes Dashboard management more effective by simplifying interaction with data in all these aspects.

 We move from a Data Visualization to a Data Experience.